kuskebabi/PamukkyV3ServerCS/README.md

 * `httpPort` Port for http
 * `httpPort` Port for https. null for none.
 * `termsOfServiceFile` File path that has server terms of service. null for none.
-* `publicUrl` Public URL of the server for federation.
-Can be a empty string.
+* `publicUrl` Public URL of the server for federation. null for none.

 # Status